Skip to main content

 In time, we hope to offer some kind of training programs for our membership once our structure is more robust.
 We cannot offer that at this time, but we are always happy to field questions, and we hope all members will ensure that they have read and understand this document before they begin booking flights and filing PIREPs.

 We want to strike a happy medium.
 If all you want is a flight tracker that has no restrictions, then something like Volanta, SimToolKitPro, etc. is more of what you’re looking for.
 We strive to not be stifling with our requirements; we want to be realistic where it matters and relaxed everywhere else.
-PIREPs will be rejected or invalidated if we see things that show egregious errors, but we will also offer feedback and invite people to seek advice if they are struggling with some aspect of procedure or technique.
+PIREPs will be rejected or invalidated if we see things that do not follow the requirements found here in the FOM, but we will also offer feedback and invite people to seek advice if they are struggling with some aspect of procedure or technique.

 Activity Requirements